Marketing ethics: Ethics in advertising and promotion

 Advertising is a mass and paid form of communication, with the fundamental purpose of delivering information, shaping attitudes and inducing action beneficial to the advertiser – generally leading to the sale of a product or service.
 Advertising and promotion have a significant influence on people and society at large, shaping their attitudes, behaviors and priorities.
 Some scholars believe that advertising supports ethical issues.
 It is also considered unethical to shame a substitute or rivals' product or services (Srivastava & Nandan, 2010).

 Other ethical issues include, mistreatment of women, advertising to children, misleading advertising and other issues, which lead to ethical decline of society.
 Mistreatment of women is evident immensely in advertisements.
 Often women are matched up with household products such as cleaning supplies and are shown as doing domestic work, which represents stereotyping of women.
 Women are also often used as sex symbols, to convey particular messages about products.
 Also men are often apparent in DIY (do it yourself) ads, which deliver the idea of them being a “handy man".
 An ad, which demonstrates ethical features, is truthful, it doesn’t make false claims, and it provides sufficient information for the buyer to make informed choices.

 Exhibiting a level of respect and dignity for its buyers is important while demonstrating decency.
 An example of an advert produced by Coca Cola, through using false advertising, it showed unethical issues behind its production.
 Coca Cola used of Karl Langerfeld (Chanel designer) who had claimed to lose 80 pounds on a diet that was mainly attributed to diet coke, “I drink diet coke from the minute I get up to the minute I go to bed and I drink nothing else”.
 This advert was specially targeted towards women as it aimed to be conveyed as a fashion trend, through the use of a famous fashion designer.
 Coke used thin models and world-renowned fashion designers both of whom are cautious of body image, which shows the wrong message for women, especially young women.
-The advert shows that going overboard with dieting is conventional and that diet coke is the way of going about achieving a thin and attractive body.
-It is ethically wrong to be using Karl Lagerfeld's extreme dieting ways in order to promote diet coke.
-It is not only advocating an extreme statement, but it is also sending the wrong message about the drink by directly associating it to a “healthy ideal body”.
 Often the line between ethical and unethical advertising is blurred, what may seem unethical to some consumers or businesses, may not to for others.
 Therefore, in cases like this, businesses should proceed with caution, because unethical advertising and promotion can fail, causing consumers to shy away from the company consequently defeating the purpose of any campaign.

 Ethical pitfalls in advertising and promotional content include: